Skip to content

 Step Two: Deploy reviews-v1

-Log in to 'GitLab', find the bookinfo-views project, change the value of APP_VERSION in the .gitlab-ci.yml file to "v1", and commit the code.
-Log in to 'Rancher', navigate through 'Workloads' -> 'Deployments' to see that reviews-v1 has been deployed.
+Log in to 'GitLab', find the bookinfo-views project, modify the value of APP_VERSION in the .gitlab-ci.yml file to "v1", and commit the code once.
+Log in to 'Rancher', enter the cluster, sequentially navigate to 'Workloads' -> 'Deployments', and you can see that the deployment of reviews-v1 is completed.

 image